FIM with Jim

 History of FIM

-I’m a poor excuse for a historian, but if I timeline out the different programs and techniques that have been used across the FIM domain, it would look something like this.
+I’m a poor excuse for a historian, but if I timeline out the different programs and techniques that have been used across the FIM domain, it might look something like this.

 What is FIM